 What is the best way to freeze the stock?
 I prefer to freeze it in loaf pans, then unmold the frozen stock and wrap it tightly in plastic.
 The blocks of frozen stock can be stacked in the freezer (see photo below).

 Can the stock be frozen in plastic freezer bags?
 Yes.
-I prefer to freeze the bags of stock flat on a sheet pan and then, once they are frozen solid, I stack them on the freezer shelves (this method is a good idea if you have wire freezer shelves – you don’t want a bag of liquid sagging between the wires because it’ll get stuck once it is frozen).
+I I have found that it is best to freeze the bags of stock flat on a sheet pan and then, once they are frozen solid, stack them on the freezer shelves.
+This method is a good idea if you have wire freezer shelves, because you don’t want a bag of liquid sagging between the wires and getting stuck once it is frozen.

 The Story

 Most American supermarkets have an extensive selection of chicken stock that comes in UHT cardboard boxes.
-Those boxes are convenient, and easy to store, but the flavor is not nearly as good as homemade, in my opinion.
+Those boxes are convenient, and easy to store, but the flavor is not nearly as good as homemade.
+To my palate, they taste like chicken-flavored water.
 Some contain sugar.
 If you look at the ingredients, you can see that they’re basically re-constituted powdered soup base – and to my palate, that’s how they taste.
+It would be cheaper to simply buy the powdered soup base and add water at home.

 When it comes to the advantages of home-made stock, don’t take my word for it.
 Try it and see for yourself.
 Bon appétit!

 Above: Notice the yellow cap of fat at the top.
-Skim it off when you are ready to use the stock or ready to freeze it.
+Skim it off when you are ready to use the stock in a soup or when you are ready to freeze it.

 This is a frozen block of stock from a mini-loaf pan.
 I wrap the frozen block in plastic wrap, and then stack it in the freezer.
 Blocks are more space-efficient than round shapes.